• Skip to primary navigation

 I love Kohlrabi roasted at a high temperature or sautéed — these methods will bring out a lot of sweetness from caramelizing.
 It can also be steamed or fried.

-• This soup is even better the next day, so it's a great one to make ahead of time.
+• This soup is even better the next day, so it's a great one to make a day ahead of time.

 Other Delicious Vegan Soup Recipes